C2SM-RCM/emiproc/README.md

 ## Gridded annual emissions

-Emissions are read from the inventory inventory and projected onto the COSMO grid.
+Emissions are read from the inventory and projected onto the COSMO grid.

 The necessary information, such as grid characterstics and species, are supplied via a config file.
 Since emission inventories can be structured quite differently, it may